hogyun3709/MERN-Playground/README.md

 Especailly very beignner of MERN stack web development, dont hesitate to ask questions related with the project sturctures.

-Following repository has several hidden configuration files which included personal credential keys about such mongodb, googleAPI and so on.
+Following repository has several hidden configuration files (config.js and .env) which included personal credential keys about such mongodb, googleAPI and so on under backend>config>"config.js" file.

+You should create your own "config.js" file.

+This READ.ME will improve as the project grows.

+Last update :: 2018-4-20